tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Makes sense.
 Misha was OG's coach last year, so that's a reasonable foundation.

 <span class="twitter-dm">When we started doing the recruiting many people turned Misha down</span>
-<span class="twitter-dm">Always asking...."well who are the rest of the team"</span>
+<span class="twitter-dm">Always asking... "well who are the rest of the team"</span>
 <span class="twitter-dm twitter-dm-first">And taiga was the only one ready to take a chance on us</span>

 Pretty surprising, actually.
 Taiga was a part of the Insania crew for the longest time.
 However, Insania and the boys knew a change had to be made after Liquid failed to qualify to TI last year and Taiga voluntarily fell on the sword.
 Guess Taiga and OG saw mutual potential in one another.